 Bridge is an interesting and challenging card game, and it’s also a good way to socialise.
 HRRA member Sloan has set up the Rainbow Aces group which has started meeting in East Sussex to learn and play in an LGBT setting.
 Beginners are always welcome!

-Sessions generally take place at 3:15 pm on Sundays at the St Leonard’s pub on London Road in St Leonards, next to the Post office.
-For more information, please email firstname.lastname@example.org and your details will be passed on to Sloan.
+Sessions generally take place at 2:00 pm on Sundays in St Leonards.
+For more information, please email email@example.com and your details will be passed on to Chris, the current organiser, who took over from Sloane when she moved away.

-Here’s what she has to say about the club:
+Here’s what Sloane had to say about the club:

 I was pleased to see the enthusiastic response from people in the area to the idea of playing bridge, and am especially chuffed that we mark our first anniversary with our meeting on 5 January.
 Some Sundays there’s there’s an informal gathering at the pub, but at least once a month I commit to bringing what I call prepared hands, which I’ve played elsewhere, in bridge clubs and online.
 I supply diagrams and analysis, so our group can compare how they’ve handled the cards to what more experienced players have done in other settings.